TinTin++ Mud Client

 Installing the WinTin++ Mud client on Windows

-While you can install TinTin++ on Cygwin and WSL the easiest route is to use the WinTin++ installer from the download page.
+While you can install TinTin++ on Cygwin and WSL, the easiest route is to use the wintin client installer from the download page.

 Check the install section for installation instructions for specific Windows platforms.